...

 AI-Powered Truck Routing Maps: The New Technological Backbone of Modern Freight

 Not long ago, truck drivers relied on paper maps.
 Later came DVDs and digital memory cards that were updated periodically—and often arrived already outdated.
 Today, that reality is gone.
-At CES 2026, Remco Timmer, Senior Vice President of Automotive Solutions at HERE Technologies, explained how mapping has become one of the most critical technologies for modern trucking operations.
+At CES 2026, Remco Timmer, Senior Vice President of Automotive Solutions at HERE Technologies, explained how mapping has become one of the most critical technologies for mode

 According to Timmer, the industry has entered the era of the “AI-powered live map”—a cloud-connected system that is continuously updated.
 Unlike static maps, this model integrates data from vehicle sensors such as cameras, radar, lidar, and driver reports to detect real-world road changes, including construction zones, closures, height restrictions, or detours.
 That updated information is then distributed across fleets, often in less than 24 hours.